-I was horrified by my sweet baby boy's perfect face being marred, and immediately called our family eye doctor.
-Visions of pink eye and house-wide infection popped through my head.
+I was horrified that my sweet baby boy’s perfect face was marred, and immediately called our family eye doctor.
+Visions of pink eye and house-wide infection went through my head.
 What could it be?
 Would he be OK?
 Would he go blind?

 A blocked tear duct could also be caused by:

-- absence of the opening of the duct of the upper or lower eyelid
+- the absence of the opening of the duct of the upper or lower eyelid

 - a tear duct system that is too narrow